jina-ai/jina/README.md

 - [**Executor**](https://docs.jina.ai/fundamentals/executor/) is a self-contained component and performs a single task on Documents.
 - [**Flow**](https://docs.jina.ai/fundamentals/flow/) ties Executors together into a processing pipeline, provides scalability and facilitates deployments in the cloud.

-Leveraging these three concepts, let's build an app that **finds similar images using ResNet50**.
-We will use the same dataset as in the [DocArray example](https://github.com/jina-ai/docarray#a-complete-workflow-of-visual-search) to show to use Jina to serve your similar images search as a service.
+Leveraging these three concepts, let's build a simple image search with the [Totally Looks Like](https://sites.google.com/view/totally-looks-like-dataset) dataset.
+This is a microservice version of the [DocArray example](https://github.com/jina-ai/docarray#a-complete-workflow-of-visual-search).

 ### Create `Executor` for embedding and storing images